Editor’s Note: This story, originally published in April 2017, has been updated.

 Chicago and its police department were widely criticized for taking more than 400 days to release dashboard camera footage of the 2014 fatal shooting of Laquan McDonald.
 The African-American teen was walking away from police, a knife in his hand, when one officer fired at him 16 times.

 Chicago Police Officer Jason Van Dyke was tried this week on two counts of first-degree murder, 16 counts of aggravated battery and one count of official misconduct in connection with the shooting.

 “There is no question when there is a video that emerges that shows clearly what occurred, police departments are reacting more quickly,” said Chuck Wexler, executive director of the Washington-based Police Executive Research Forum, a group of law enforcement professionals.

 “And [they’re] likely to take some immediate action,” he continued.
 “There was a time when police could say, ‘We need to wait for the full investigation.’
 Now, some departments are recognizing the importance of responding.
 Cameras are what is making the difference.”

 ’Not the conduct’ of every police officer

-A day earlier, Sgt.
-Michael Bongiovanni pulled over motorist Demetrius Hollins, according to police Chief Butch Ayers.
+Sgt.
+Michael Bongiovanni had pulled over motorist Demetrius Hollins that month, according to police Chief Butch Ayers.

 In his report, the 19-year veteran said the vehicle did not have a license plate and continued moving as he tried to stop it.
 Bongiovanni said there was a struggle after Hollins resisted arrest.